-Although we show an 896-point M3U tester here, these AmpModu adapter cables could be just as well be directly connected to a CableEye HVX High Voltage Test System and run at test voltage of up to 1500vDC
+Although we show an 896-point M3U tester here, these AmpModu adapter cables could be just as well be directly connected to a CableEye HVX-Series High Voltage Test System and run at test voltages of up to 2100Vdc

-6 - With the help of four QuickMount housings (catalog Item 712), this 640 test point M3U can mount up to 10 CB boards simultaneously, two on the base unit and eight on the QuickMount Housings.
+6 - With the help of four QuickMount housings (catalog Item 712), this 640 test point M3U can mount up to 10 CB boards simultaneously, two on the control module and eight on the QuickMount Housings.

 7 - We designed the black board you see in the front of this photo as a custom-transition board that adapts six 68-pin connectors to eight 64-pin headers that attach to a customer's 768-point CableEye tester using standard 64-conductor flat cable.
-The base unit and first expansion module are not used in this application.
+Test points on the control module and first expansion module are not used in this application.